Who we are

 Welcoming the public at its three astronomical observatories : the Astronomy Tower of the Sorbonne in the 5th arrondissement of Paris, the Camille Flammarion Observatory in Juvisy-sur-Orge (south of Paris) and the Bélesta observatory near Toulouse, in the south of France.

 Managing twelve specialized commissions in which both professional astronomers and amateurs participate: Astronautics, Comets, Cosmology, Double stars, History, Instruments, Meteors, meteorites and impacts, Planetary observations, Planetology, Radio astronomy, Sundials, and the Sun.

 Publishing l’Astronomie, the monthly magazine of reference for astronomy in France.

 Producing various publications on different themes, including Observations et Travaux, which shares the astronomical work of SAF members.

 Promoting astronomy in French-speaking Africa through l’Astronomie Afrique, a free online quarterly magazine.
 It is produced by the Société astronomique de France in partnership with the Association Sénégalaise pour la Promotion de l’Astronomie.

 Organising monthly conferences and lectures that feature prominent national and international experts in different fields.

 Maintaining an extensive library that includes both historical and modern works, available for research and consultation to members and non-members alike.

-Promoting collaboration between professional and amateur astronomers through joint observation campaigns and workshops.
+Promoting collaboration between professional and amateur astronomers (Pro-Am) through joint observation campaigns, workshops, and awards.